 Local Offer Governance Group (previously referred to as the Workstream)

-The Local Offer Workstream consists of representatives from our partners in Health, Social Care, Early Help for Disabled Children, Transitions Team, Education (a leading Senco), Early Years providers, a parent from NPFG, an advocate from our Shooting Stars group; IASS and the Local Offer manager.
+The Local Offer Governance Group consists of representatives from our partners in Health, Social Care, Early Help for Disabled Children, Transitions Team, Education (a leading SENCO), Early Years providers, a parent from NPFG, an advocate from our Shooting Stars group, IASS and the Local Offer manager.

 The information that is available on the Local Offer will be audited and checked annually.
 The Local Offer team ask for any faults or errors to be brought to their attention by all users.